officialquake/nagahook-priv-src/README.md

 # nagahook
-This is basically shit fucking leaked and papa syn is god
+A better Version of breathless ;^)

 ## Why is this existing and not on the face.us repo?
-The face.us repository got deleted by (Creditcode) the creator long live the original fork
+The face.us repository got deleted by faithful (CreditCode) the creator, long live the original fork
-# Installation proccess.

-Please go to the [wiki](https://github.com/iraizo/breathless-fork/wiki) to know how to install it for any issues please go to the [issue tracker](https://github.com/iraizo/breathless-fork/issues)

 # Credits